KuaiYu715/Steps-Counts-Analysis/README.md

 # 2022-DATA3406-CC05-Group1

-- Title of project

 - Proejct description

-- Names of team members
+- Group members and contracts

+- Ethical Considerations

 - Table of contents (showing the organisation of the project, listing each process notebook and the product notebook)